Would an electric van suit your business?

 Because electric vans are heavier than their petrol or diesel counterparts, the Government is now working towards introducing a higher maximum weight limit for electric vans of 4,250kg.
 It is seeking a derogation from the European Commission to change the maximum allowed weight.

-However, at full payloads, the electric vans will suffer from reduced range.
-If you can, try and test drive the van with a full payload to see whether its right for your business.
+However, when operating at maximum capacity, electric vans will suffer from reduced range.
+If you can, try and test drive the van with a full payload to see whether it's right for your business.

 Finally, think about where you will be able to charge an electric van.
 Are the vehicles kept at home overnight, or at a depot?
 Will you have access to an electric charging station overnight?
 It makes little sense to have an electric van if it isn’t topped up in the morning ready for a day’s work.